HTMX vs Alpine.js for Solo Developers

 HTMX needs a backend, Alpine does not.
 You can ship Alpine on a static HTML file from a CDN and it just works.
 HTMX assumes there is something on the other end of a request that can return an HTML fragment.
 For solo developers who already have a backend, HTMX is a free upgrade.
 For developers building static sites or pure JAMstack frontends, Alpine fits better out of the box.

-Bundle size is similar, but the runtime cost is not.
-Both libraries are roughly the same download size, but Alpine evaluates reactive expressions in the browser on every state change.
-HTMX mostly just triggers fetches and swaps innerHTML.
-For battery-constrained mobile devices, HTMX is usually lighter on the CPU.
+Bundle sizes are both small, but the runtime cost is not.
+Alpine is actually the lighter download at about 7.1 kB gzipped versus htmx at about 16k minified and gzipped, though both are trivial next to a typical SPA framework.
+The bigger difference is at runtime.
+Alpine evaluates reactive expressions in the browser on every state change, while HTMX mostly just triggers fetches and swaps innerHTML.
+For battery-constrained mobile devices, HTMX is usually lighter on the CPU once the page is loaded.
 For low-bandwidth users, Alpine wins because it avoids the round trip.

 HTMX changes how you think about endpoints, Alpine does not.
 When you adopt HTMX seriously, your routes start returning HTML fragments instead of JSON.
 That is great if you only ever consume your API from your own frontend, but it makes building a mobile app or third-party integration harder later.
 Alpine sits on top of whatever your API does and stays out of your way.